Sean Sullivan (Registered member BACP)

 I am an experienced, qualified person-centred counsellor registered with the BACP and I hold an enhanced DBS.

 I am based next to Preston Park railway station in Brighton and Hove and am easily accessible by bus, train, car or walking.
-I have experience working with adults and have been practising for three years.
+I have experience working with adults and have been practicing for three years.

 I am also trained as a drug and alcohol counsellor and can integrate solution focused therapy and mindfulness if this feels more comfortable for you.
 In addition I am experienced in counselling carers of people with a range of complex needs.